gdsbook/book/notebooks/07_local_autocorrelation.md

 LISAs are widely used in many fields to identify clusters of values in space.
 They are a very useful tool that can quickly return areas in which values are concentrated and provide suggestive evidence about the processes that might be at work.
 For that, they have a prime place in the exploratory toolbox.
 Examples of contexts where LISAs can be useful include: identification of spatial clusters of poverty in regions, detection of ethnic enclaves, delineation of areas of particularly high/low activity of any phenomenon, etc.

-**We should come up with a consistent citation and bibliography scheme.
-When do we cite, when do we not cite, and when we do, how?**

 In Python, we can calculate LISAs in a very streamlined way thanks to `PySAL`: